Case Study: Full Day Workshops

 The results:

-By the end of the day, participants were able to:
+By the end of this one-day workshop, participants were able to:

-- Understand the difference between coaching conversations and other conversations you will have as a manager/leader.
+• Understand the difference between coaching conversations and other conversations they will have as a manager/leader.

 “It’s something that has truly benefitted my headspace, particularly in how we acknowledge time as a resource, investing that time into our interactions and avoiding ‘false rescues’.”